awslabs/graphstorm/graphstorm-processing/docker/README.md

                         `graphstorm-processing-${ENVIRONMENT}:${VERSION}-${ARCH}-test`.
 * `-t, --target`        Target of the image.
 Use `test` if you intend to use the image for testing new library functionality, otherwise `prod`.
 Default: `prod`
 * `-m, --hf-model`      When provided with a valid Huggingface model name, will include it in the image.
+Default is "", no model included.

 ## Pushing the image